gab8192/Obsidian/README.md

 Trivial endgames are evaluated with a special function.

 ### To do
-* Fix PV showing illegal moves sometimes
 * Write UCI and Static Exchange Evaluation (SEE) from scratch.
 They are partially copied from stockfish.
 Yeah that sucks
 * Make the code cleaner
-* Add checks to quiescence search
+* Add move which give check to quiescence search
 * Implement more pruning techniques